Steps to Apply

 - Three recent works which best demonstrate present abilities.
 One of which should be of moderate to large scale (e.g., movement of string quartet, choral work of at least 5 minutes)

-- Submit a list of all composition (this should include medium, date of composition, performance/reading of the piece)
+- A list of all composition (this should include medium, date of composition, performance/reading of the piece)

-- Compose a tonal, two-part invention based on the motive provided here: Invention Stimulus.
+- A tonal, two-part invention based on the motive provided here: Invention Stimulus.

 Music Education (M.M.)